Methods of payment Abuse

 echo "Hello world"

 This script will display "Hello world" messages to the user.
-Once the program is ready, you need to make it executable.
+Once the program is ready, it needs to be made executable.
 To do this, the following command is used:

 Автоматически запускаемые приложения